-If you want to download a great new game or cool new streaming service, but discover the app is incompatible with your device or not available in your country, it's not necessarily time to give up.
-One of the best things about Android is that there's always a way to get what you want.
-So today, we'll show you how to install incompatible apps on Android using a couple of great little tools.
+If you want to download a great new game or cool new streaming service, but discover the app is incompatible with your device or not available in your country, it doesn't mean you need to give up.
+In this article, we'll show you two ways to make it work using a VPN or by downloading an APK file.

-I first came across TunnelBear on a recent trip to China where I was using it as a VPN.
-It was great for that purpose, but I also realized it could also be used to bypass incompatible apps.
+A colleague on a recent trip to China used a VPN there and recommended it to me.
+The TunnelBear app was great for that purpose, but I also realized it could also be used to bypass incompatible apps.
 Here's how:

 2. Launch the app and create an account.

 3. You'll see the switch to turn TunnelBear on and a map of the world.
 Simply tap a tunnel anywhere on the globe and wait for the bear to tunnel its way there.